rurban/re-engine-Hyperscan/README.md

     has an unbounded maximum width, this will be set to the maximum value of an unsigned int (UINT\_MAX).

+- unordered\_matches (RX)

+    Returns the result from hs\_expression\_info().
+NYI
+    Whether this expression can produce matches that are not returned in order, such as those produced by assertions.

 - matches\_at\_eod (RX)

     Returns the result from hs\_expression\_info().
 NYI